fmeiraf/fernandomeirafilho.github.io/content/about/index.md

 type: page
 ---

-Hi, I'm Fernando ;)
+Hi, I'm **Fernando** ;)

-I'm a data scientist working at LawDepot.com.
-I love building things with code and even after 8+ years doing it, I still find it magical to deploy a website with a couple of files and a simple server.
+I'm currently working as data scientist.
+I love building data apps and I have been working for the last 5 years applying ML models to a buch of different business problems.

-Fun Facts:
+What I am currently working with:

-- I am a huge e-sports fan.
+- NLP: keyword search + word embeddings + hierachical clustering
-- I can't drive without music on (\m/).
+- A bunch o tabular models (XGBoost ftw!)
-- I fight my lawn every spring but can't make it look good (still trying..).
+- LLM funny experiments (calling APIs 😎)